alonewolf/development/README.md

 ## Instructions

-Quickly get camfire up and running for development.
+Clone this repository recursively to get all its submodules:

-1. Clone this repository, e.g., `git clone git@github.com:camfire/development.git camfire`
+`git clone git@github.com:camfire/development.git camfire --recursive`

-2. `cd camfire` or wherever you cloned this repository.
+If you have already cloned the repository normally, do the following to get all the submodule code:

-2. `git submodule init`
+1. `cd camfire` or wherever you cloned the repository.
-3. `git submodule update`
+2. `git submodule init && git submodule update`

 ## libjingle